 Wash your hands often with soap and water for at least 20 seconds.

-Consider carrying hand sanitizer with at least 60% alcohol.
+Carry and use hand sanitizer with at least 60% alcohol content.

 Stay at home if you’re feeling sick and for up to 24 hours after your symptoms go away.